dougwilsonsays.com

 Want More Context?

-Here are some links to other blogs dealing with this issue in more depth:
+Here are some links to other blogs and podcasts dealing with this issue in more depth:

 A 499-page report by an ex-CREC member, Rachel L. Shubin on two specific cases, including Sitler’s: https://web.archive.org/web/20230507061929/https://www.moscowid.net/wp-content/uploads/2016/09/Analyzing-DWs-Response-to-Sitler-and-Wight-Cases.pdf